tardycorgi9917/SEP-Project/README.md

 In order to push the schema, run:  npm start DB=up
 In order to bring down the schema, run:  npm start DB=down

 NOTE: It seems that the default MySQL port it looks for os 3306.
-If yours is different, simply add a field in the array.
+If yours is different, simply add a field in the array in the config file.